Disease Reporting and Surveillance

 Over the last several years the American Horse Council has been monitoring situations involving long-term/permanent equine holding facilities and the pressures placed on them due to environmental regulations in their state.
 California, in particular, has placed undue pressure on equine facilities bordering waterways, to the degree that several facilities may close down.
 Water Management and Environmental Protection laws in these cases are the product of state regulatory action.
 The singular Federal language of note used in the enforcement of these regulations concerns the definition of a concentrated animal feeding operation, or CAFO.
 CAFO’s are described as small, medium, or large, with large facilities being designated as permanently housing 500 animals or more throughout the year.

-As state regulations change the environmental needs of communities in rural areas, oftentimes large CAFOs are expected to meet waste management, water runoff, and large-scale infrastructure requirements that are uncommon and often unnecessary to meet the needs of equine operations.
+As state regulations change with the environmental needs of communities in rural areas, oftentimes large horse CAFOs are expected to meet waste management, water runoff, and large-scale infrastructure requirements that are uncommon and often unnecessary to meet the needs of equine operations.
 Unfortunately, the designation of large CAFOs is unlikely to be changed at the federal level.
 As such, the horse industry needs to take active action at the state level to prevent burdensome regulatory action or pursue equine specific exemptions in States with existing environmental regulations.

 AHC staff have taken steps to prioritize the development of strategies and actions that can be taken on behalf of the industry at large.
 This includes educational materials for horse owners and peer organization outreach to raise awareness of the hostile actions being taken by environmental groups towards agricultural interests.